Abhihack12/DistroBOX/README.md

 ./setup.sh
-you use any version for ex v1.1 so run cmd ./DistroBOXv1.1.sh use v1.2 so run command
+you use any version for ex v1.1 so run cmd ./DistroBOXv1.1.sh use v1.2 so run comnand
 ./DistroBOXv1.2.sh
-# output of verion v1.1 Of DistroBOX